Start a team

 Disclaimer: The community resource links listed below lead to external web sites that are not endorsed or controlled by FIRST and which may contain outdated or inaccurate information about FIRST programs.

-Team RUSH Toolkit – FRC Team 27′s toolkit for new FRC Teams
+- Team RUSH Toolkit – FRC Team 27 (RUSH) created a toolkit for new FRC Teams

-Team in a Box - FRC Team 341′s how-to DVD for new FRC teams
+- Team in a Box - FRC Team 341 (Miss Daisy) created a how-to DVD for new FRC teams

 FIRST Tech Challenge